 The following apply only to users in European countries:

-- All batteries, whether marked with this symbol or not, are designated for separate collection at an appropriate collection point.
-Do not dispose of as household waste. - Separate collection and recycling For more information, contact the retailer or the local authorities in charge of waste management.
+- · All batteries, whether marked with this symbol or not, are designated for separate collection at an appropriate collection point.
+Do not dispose of as household waste. - retailer or the local authorities in charge of waste management.

 The Battery Charger